 This is one of those obscure errors that has no answer on the Web.
 I ran into this error trying to migrate an Oracle table to SQL Server (one of many).
 The issue seemed to be only with certain rows of this table as it migrated majority of the data without issues.
 Below is the … Continue reading Oracle & .NET: Resolve – Exception calling “Fill” with “1” argument(s): ‘count’ must be non-negative.

 What are Schemas for?
 All of you are familiar with the default and built-in schema "dbo".
 When you create an object without a schema, "dbo" becomes the schema for the object.
 Generally, it is NOT considered a good practice from a manageability or security perspective to have everything owned by "dbo".
 The alternative is to … Continue reading SQL Server: Time To Switch Schema Of All Objects Away From “dbo”

 As we pipe stuff through a pipeline, we may have the need to add/remove/rename columns.
 These three operations are easy to do.
-Remove/Add/Rename Remove: Here we remove all attributes returned from Get-Process except Handles and ProcessName by not selecting them Add: Here we add a new attribute name "NewAttribute" to the existing two attributes Handles … Continue reading PowerShell Tip: Specify Select Column List (Attributes/Properties) Dynamically
+Remove/Add/Rename Remove: Here we remove all attributes returned from Get-Process except Handles and ProcessName by not selecting them Alternatively, you could use the ExcludeProperty parameter if you have to select everything except a … Continue reading PowerShell Tip: Specify Select Column List (Attributes/Properties) Dynamically

 Case for the OS side: Some things are best done on the OS side and there is no question about that.
 Case for the DB side: Some things are best done on the database side and there is no question about that either.
 What if?
 Some things need the output of one in the other … Continue reading Oracle – Capture OS Command Output Using Oracle External Tables